cuongvv10/rikkei-common-lib/SNSLib/README.md

-## This module can be used in Android Studio by:
+## This module can be added to Android Studio by:

-* Adding the following code to AndroidManifest.xml file under </application> tag:
+* 1. Adding the following code to AndroidManifest.xml file under </application> tag:
 ```gradle
   <meta-data
             android:name="io.fabric.ApiKey"
             android:value="YOUR_API_KEY"/>
 ```
-(Sign up Account and follow the instructions to get YOUR_API_KEY)
+  (Sign up Account at https://www.fabric.io and  goto https://fabric.io/kits/android/twitterkit/install to get YOUR_API_KEY)

- * Adding Gradle dependency:
+* 2 Adding Gradle dependency at build.gradle file:
 ```gradle

 buildscript {